 CsLex executable: this in turn generates test1_lex.cs, which must be compiled

-name of the grammar (test1) from the file path, unless there is a
+grammar (test1) from the file path, unless there is a declaration of

 grammarname somename